Mandaean priest: Clothing

 Mandaean priests are dressed completely in white to symbolize radiant uthras from the World of Light.

 Alms

 Mandaean priests regularly receive zidqa (alms) from laypeople, since priesthood is typically a full-time occupation.

 Symbolism

 Symbolically, a Mandaean priest represents an uthra on earth (Tibil).

 Shishlam is the personification of the prototypical or archetypal Mandaean priest.

+Statistics

+As of 2016, Rishama Salah Choheili estimated a total number of 43–44 Mandaean priests in the world, including tarmidas, ganzibras, and rishamas.